-The most prominent being 'A Wales of cohesive communities',

-by bringing together our communities enabling volunteering and social action to take place.
+The most prominent being 'A Wales of cohesive communities', by bringing together our communities enabling volunteering and social action to take place.
 This has been shown to have a positive impact on social networks and inclusion within communities.
 Our own volunteers stated in our survey that seventy percent of them had influenced others to take up a positive role in their community.
 This is something we are keen to build on, a cohesive approach to tackling priorities between Monmouthshire County Council and the community is key.
-Volunteers engaged on the programme will be linked via social networks through digital media, www.Monmouthshire.MadeOpen.co.uk and arranged meetings and training.
+Volunteers engaged on the programme will be linked social networks through digital via www.Monmouthshire.MadeOpen.co.uk and arranged meetings and training.
 The increased social networks will contribute the goal of cohesive communities.
-This is supported by the regular organisation of networking opportunities for Volunteers and the staff that support them.
-This reduces the feeling of isolation in a voluntary role, our evidence supports this with 67% of our volunteers in Monmouthshire asking for a 'more active and connected' and connected the staff that support in Monmouthshire asking for a 'more active and connected' and connected the staff that support in Monmouthshire asking for a 'more active and connected' and connected the staff that support in Monmouthshire asking for a 'more active and connected' and connected the staff that support is a support to the staff that support them.
+This is supported by the regular organisation of networking opportunities for Volunteers and the staff that support them. reduces the feeling of isolation in a voluntary role, our evidence supports this with 67% of our volunteers in Monmouthshire asking for a 'more active and connected network for volunteers'.

-network for volunteers'.
 We aim to galvanise the volunteer network to increase inclusivity and increase the feeling of contributing to a common purpose and working cohesively.